-The granting of the privilege of admission to a world championship football game sponsored by the National Football League is exempt for sales and use tax.
-This exemption applies only to tickets to the actual football game and not to other events.
+The granting of the privilege of admission to a world championship football game sponsored by the National Football League and to related events sponsored by the National Football League or its affiliates, or the Minnesota Super Bowl Host Committee, is exempt.
+The sale of nonresidential parking by the NFL at a world championship football game and related events is also exempt.